Making a Claim for Compensation

 Hospital claim form

-If a person sustains injuries as a result of a transport accident and is taken to hospital, the hospital may complete claim lodgement on their behalf.
-If the injured person or another person who is authorised to act on his/her behalf signs a claim form, then they can expect that the claim has been lodged by the hospital and submitted to the TAC.
+If a person sustains injuries as a result of a transport accident and is taken to hospital, the hospital may complete and submit a claim form on their behalf.
+If the injured person or another person who is authorised to act on their behalf signs a claim form, then they can expect that the claim has been lodged by the hospital and submitted to the TAC.

 Telephone lodgement